 One critical factor for food and beverage industry growth is innovation.
 While the food and beverage players are experienced innovators, the industry itself is facing new consumer, food safety and regulatory challenges.
-Technological advances and changes in food science are presenting new opportunities but innovation is needed if these industry players are to prosper.
+Technological advances, including innovative food manufacturing software as well as changes in food science, are presenting new opportunities.
+However innovation is needed if industry players are to prosper.

 There is relatively little risk in trying a new flavour or version of a product.
 For retailers selling own-brand products, there is even less risk – they can test the product in store and if sales are poor, then they can simply remove the product from the shelf.
 However, the reality is it is more difficult to be a food or beverage manufacturer in today’s markets.
 It is a highly saturated market, with fierce competition.
 Moreover, retailers have driven down prices and squeezed low profit margins.
 Not to mention the average household spends a smaller proportion of their income on food than they did 20 years ago.
 Consumers have driven change that seek companies to source ingredients sustainably and ethically, however it has been difficult to pass this additional cost onto their consumer.
 In addition to this, the food and beverage industry are facing changes in food safety and regulatory requirements that pose further challenges.